Wednesday, July 15, 2026

 But now, thanks to the resurgence of nursing and all the buzz about parent-child bonding, baby wearing is making a strong comeback, much to the delight of experts in the field of infant development.

-According to pediatric professor Dr. T. Berry Brazelton in his book Touchpoints, pediatricians Marshall Klaus and John Kennel were the first to talk about the bonding that takes place between parents and their infants.
+According to pediatric professor Dr. T. Berry Brazelton in his book "Touchpoints: Birth to Three" pediatricians Marshall Klaus and John Kennel were the first to talk about the bonding that takes place between parents and their infants.
 “As a way of enhancing the new parents' closeness to the baby, they recommended a period in the delivery room during which each parent could touch, hold and communicate with the newborn,” Dr. Brazelton writes, adding that such contact was not always encouraged in modern hospitals.

 Although Klaus and Kennel emphasized the importance of such contact during the first few days of the baby’s life, additional research has shown that the feelings of love that a parent feels for his or her child develop over time as the parent and child get to know each other, not only in the first few moments or hours after birth.
 Baby wearing today may simply be an offshoot of the need for parents - many of whom work full-time and spend a whole lot less time with their little ones than their parents may have - to better connect with their children.